rj45/starjay/docs/cpu_isa_manual.md

   if (tos! == 0) then raise { epc = pc; estatus = status; ecause = 0x40; ie = 0; km = 1; pc = evec } else
   push(signed(nos! / tos!))
+  push(signed(nos! % tos!))
 ```

-Performs signed integer division on the top two values on the data stack which are popped and the result pushed on the top of the stack.
+Performs signed integer division on the top two values on the data stack and the quotient and remainder replace the operands on the stack.

 If a division by zero is attempted, implementations are expected to raise an division by zero exception.
 If this instruction is emulated, the exception can be simulated by loading `ecause` with `0x40` and jumping to `evec`.

+Note: Division is always implemented in software as a macro instruction which may take many cycles to complete.
+Implementations may choose to detect and optimise common cases (such as division by powers of two) for efficiency.

 ##### 3.5.2. `divu` - Unsigned Divide